 The other issue is the effect of the Las Vegas luxury home market, which we publish a video about periodically.
 Lack of knowledge in this area leads to serious losses for buyers and sellers alike.
 Because it is totally unlike the housing market that you read about and the eyepopping median price gains of cheaper houses doesn’t apply to this sector.

 The median price of these highly upgraded houses has actually gone down in the past 2 years while price per square foot has increased.
 See the above report for a detailed discussion and compare it with a newspaper article that was published a month before ours to see that they couldn’t be more different.

 So, if the buyer’s agent tells the buyer that the market is lively and quickly appreciating when it is not, the buyer could agree to needlessly pay a premium which could translate into tens of thousands of dollars.

 Deadly mistakes in selling Las Vegas luxury homes

 or is too inept to do the job.
-But then again a few listing agents know how to cover their track by repeated withdrawals and re-lists of the same listing so they look like a marketing genius to the next prospective seller.
+But then again, a few listing agents know how to cover their tracks by repeated withdrawals and re-lists of the same listing so they look like a marketing genius to the next prospective seller.